thomasruiz/given-php/README.md

 Please refer at the tests to know how to use this.

+*Note: This is still in active development, even not ready for an alpha release.*

 ## Requirements

 * PHP 5.4.0 is required but using the latest version of PHP is highly recommended